spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/marketing-operations/on24/index.html.md

     1. 04 On24 Processing - On Demand.
         - Only activate this smart campaign if it is appropriate for the webinar, such as in the event the webinar will be left available for on-demand viewing.
     1. 04 On24 Processing - No Show.
-        - No Show will not be activated as a trigger, but as a batch campaign scheduled to run 6 hours after the event.
+        - No Show will not be activated as a trigger, but as a batch campaign scheduled to run 6 hours after the event has completed.
 1. Unlike other tools, the On24 room and Marketo program do not need to be connected via the `Event Partner` field on the Marketo program.
 All data transfer is done via the `Event ID` and smart campaigns.
+1. Before continuing on, check if it seems appropriate to [set any of the local assets to expire](https://experienceleague.adobe.com/docs/marketo/using/product-docs/core-marketo-concepts/programs/working-with-programs/local-asset-expiration.html?lang=en#:~:text=Right%2Dclick%20on%20your%20desired,Choose%20an%20expiration%20date).
+Appropriate items to set an expiration would be, for example, smart campaigns like the `04 On24 Processing - Attended` campaign, which is no longer needed after the event ends.
 1. Update the program tokens as needed within the program.
+All email assets and landing pages are token dependent.
 Important tokens to review:
     - `my.webcastDate`, `my.webcastTitle` and `my.event location` are standard to update.
     - `my.on24URL`: This token needs to be updated as upon registration the registrant is sent an automatic email with the Audience URL attached to this token.
     - `my.On24password`: Update this with the webinar password.
 If no password was set up in the console, completely remove token from `registration confirmation` email as it is not necessary.
-  - `my.bullet1` - `my.bullet4` may appear on the `registration confirmation` email so be sure to update either the tokens or the email template to accommodate
+    - `my.bullet1` - `my.bullet4` may appear on the `registration confirmation email` and `registration landing page` so be sure to update either the tokens or the templates to accommodate.
+The series of tokens for `my.InviteEmailBody1` and `my.AgendaTopic/my.AgendaTime` also appear on the `reminder` and `invitation` email templates.
+    - If speakers are to be shown on the landing page, be sure to update the series of `speakers` tokens.
+If there is no need to display the speakers, deactivate the `speaker lists` on the `registration landing page` template.
-  - Update others as needed
+    - Update others as needed, but be sure to review **each** asset to understanding what needs to be updated and where.
-1. Please note the `Registration Flow` smart campaigns will send out the `Audience URL` for the event and have tokens arranged to share event passwords.
+    - Please note the `Registration Flow` smart campaigns will send out the `Audience URL` for the event and have tokens arranged to share event passwords.
+8. `Reminder` and `Invitation` email campaigns are supplied within the template.
+    - Take note of the suggested timelines for the email programs and schedule accordingly.
+9. Utilize `Waitlist` email and smart campaigns as needed.